Is Your Website Purpose Driven?

 5. What reporting systems will you use to measure results?

-Now that the A-Team has agreed to meet periodically to review the results of the website what are the key reports you need to review?
+The A-Team has agreed to meet periodically to review the results of the website.
+What are the key reports you need to review?
 The ones that are important to your companies identified units of measurement (which must be established in the design and development phase).
-It is irrelevant that people from all over the world visit your website when you are focused on selling widgets in the Middle Tennessee Area.
+It is irrelevant that people from all over the world visit your website.
+At least this is the case when you are focused on selling widgets in the Middle Tennessee Area.
 Establishing your reporting system and then incorporating your reports into a periodical meeting will actually do more for your understanding of the website that any other event.

 I must admit I LOVE meeting a with clients and reviewing their stats.
 One of the most challenging and rewarding things I get to do.
-Quite often we will see a statistic and I will ask the client to explain the result (not vice-versa) – and THEY CAN – because the statistic is a measurement of the business behavior and activity of their clients which they fully understand.
-And then a light bulb goes off as client begins to understand the full extent of their website and takes full ownership of the website (versus being completely dependant on their webmaster).
+Quite often we will see a statistic and I will ask the client to explain the result.
+Not vice-versa, and THEY CAN, because the statistic is a measurement of the business behavior.
+As well as the activity of their clients which they fully understand.
+And then a light bulb goes off as client begins to understand the full extent of their website.
+Then, they take full ownership of the website (versus being completely dependant on their webmaster).

 And ultimately we encourage (remind and bug our clients) about checking and reviewing their stats.
 This process should never end and you will be amazed after a year or two how in sync your website and your overall marketing plans become.
 It is initially some work and more than anything there is the education factor… “Why are we looking at these stats – We need to be out SELLING…” but the reality is your website is out selling every day.
 With care and nurture it will one day become your companies best salesman.
 Knowledge of your website results are where that nurturing begins…